Thank you. You should be receiving a reset link at the email address you provided shortly.

 The Internet is a great resource.
 All states have a website with Board of Pharmacy information.
 You can access this information directly from the Pharmacy Technician Certification Board (PTCB) website at www.ptcb.org.
 Click on their "Who we serve" link, then the "states" link for information.
 Or you can call the state board and ask for the current technician regulations.

 Or you can call the state board and ask for the current technician regulations.

 2. What if my state requires more than what's offered in this program?

 Most states still offer employment prior to certification.
 This often comes with the stipulation that certification is acquired within a period of time (usually a year).
 During this period, you'll work as an unlicensed personnel member, clerk, or aide.

 On-the-job training or externships are a great way to obtain the increasing number of hours required (many states require a minimum number of hours worked before you can be registered or certified with the board).
 If your goal is to work in a hospital pharmacy, finding that job while you’re still a student will help you reach your employment requirements, along with the educational clinical requirements.

-3. How will the Clinical Rotations or Externship be established?
+3. How will the Pharmacy Externship be established?

 Please note students may be required to provide proof of professional liability insurance for externship program.

 4. Can I enroll in this program if I have a criminal record?